 Rapid weight loss.
-Bariatric surgery and very-low-calorie diets increase risk of gallstone formation, possibly due to gallbladder stasis and increased concentrations of bile constituents.
+Bariatric surgery and very-low-calorie diets increase risk of gallstone formation, possibly due to increased concentrations of bile constituents.

 Diabetes mellitus.
-High triglycerides, gallbladder stasis, and hepatic insulin resistance may contribute to an increased risk for development of gallstones.
+High triglycerides, gallbladder stasis, and hepatic insulin resistance may increase risk of gallstones.

 Gallbladder stasis.
-When bile remains in the gallbladder for an extended period, supersaturation can occur, resulting in gallstones.
-Gallbladder stasis is associated with diabetes mellitus, total parenteral nutrition (probably due to lack of enteral stimulation), postvagotomy, rapid weight loss, celiac sprue, and spinal cord injury.
+When bile remains in the gallbladder for an extended period, supersaturation can occur.
+Gallbladder stasis is associated with diabetes mellitus, total parenteral nutrition (probably due to lack of enteral stimulation), vagotomy, rapid weight loss, celiac sprue, and spinal cord injury.

 Cirrhosis.
-Cirrhosis results in as much as a 10-fold increased risk of gallstones.
+Cirrhosis leads to as much as a 10-fold increased risk of gallstones.

 Ileal disease or resection (as in Crohn’s disease).
 Changes in enterohepatic cycling of bile salts increases risk of gallstone formation.